diyuanqiu/Software-Architecture/README.md

 ### Security

-The security is also taken care of the help of authentication module support.When makeing request, the request is made to the URL given and it could be a secure or non-secure URL.
+The security is also taken care of the help of authentication module support.When making request, the request is made to the URL given and it could be a secure or non-secure URL.

 ## Key Drivers